Just one more reason TxDOT tolls come back to bite us on the ass. We all know that toll roads costs much more to build and maintain than free roads.

 At last nights TTC-69 hearing (Wednesday), more Texans were turned away because TxDOT had the event in too small of a venue (again), according to a Huntsville Item article:

 “We really got kicked around, and I feel like they should have just canceled this one when they realized there were too many people,” said Rose Mathis, whose family was unable to attend the meeting.
-“Even if you got up to the door of the meeting, you couldn’t hear anything and you definitely couldn’t get in.”
+“Even if you got up to the door of the meeting, you couldn’t hear anything and you definitely couldn’t get in.”and another:

 Mathis said she and her family were neutral about the construction of the I-69/Trans-Texas Corridor and wanted to attend the meeting to gain more information.